 Mortgage lenders consider credit score in conjunction with other factors when deciding whether to approve an application for a refinance.
 Debt-to-income (DTI) ratio and loan-to-value (LTV) ratio are two of the most important of these.
 DTI is the total value of your debt payments divided by your total income over a given time, while LTV is the amount of the mortgage divided by the home’s fair market value.
 Both of these ratios are typically multiplied by 100 to express them as a percentage.

 For a mortgage refinance on a single-family home, a conventional lender typically requires a minimum credit score of 680, assuming the borrower has a DTI no greater than 36 percent and an LTV of more than 75 percent.
 The minimum score increases to 720 for a DTI above 36 percent but not greater than 45 percent and an LTV greater than 75 percent.
 The minimum credit score for borrowers with an LTV ratio less than or equal to 75 percent and a maximum DTI ratio of 36 percent is 640.

 A lender may require you to have cash reserves equal to two to six months of payments if your credit score is between 620 and 680.
 You’ll also need to pay for mortgage insurance if your LTV is 80 percent or greater, regardless of your credit rating.

 The minimum credit score required for an FHA loan depends on your LTV ratio.
-A score of 580 is sufficient for an LTV ratio as high as 96.5 percent, while a score of 500 is acceptable for a LTV of up to 90 percent.
-You also will need to pay for mortgage insurance up front in addition to the annual premiums.
+A score of 580 is sufficient for an LTV ratio as high as 96.5 percent, while a score of 500 is acceptable for an LTV of up to 90 percent.
+You also will need to pay for mortgage insurance upfront in addition to the annual premiums.